efraimG21/ASM-ARM/README.md

 - The program utilizes system calls provided by the macOS operating system.
 - The `syscalls.master` file in the XNU source code provides documentation for system calls used in macOS.
 ```

-This documentation file provides a clear explanation of the program's purpose, structure, and how to compile and run it.
-It also includes explanations for each subroutine and string definition within the program.